voyagermesh/voyager/docs/user-guide/README.md

 Before you can create a Certificate object you must create the Certificate Third Party Resource in your Kubernetes cluster.

 ### Resource
-A minimal Certificate resource Looks like at the kubernetes level:
+A minimal Certificate resource looks like at the kubernetes level:

 ```yaml
 apiVersion: voyager.appscode.com/v1beta1